6 Best Pre-Workout Snacks

 What you eat before hitting the gym can make a big impact on your performance.
-Simply put, eat too much and you’ll feel to full – but eat too little, and you won’t have enough energy to do much.
+Simply put, eat too much and you’ll feel too full.
+But eat too little, and you won’t have enough energy to do much.

 Choosing the right foods is also key – if you eat junk food or sweets before a gym session, then you’ll still end up feeling tired before the end of your workout.

-Failing to ‘fuel up’ properly before a workout can result in:
+Failing to fuel your body properly before a workout can result in:

-For this reason, we’ve made a short list of the best foods to consume before an intense gym session – and whether there are any better alternatives.
+For this reason, we’ve made a short list of the best foods to eat before an intense gym session – and whether there are any better options.

 Here’s how it works: Oats are rich in B-vitamins, which help convert carbohydrates into energy.